meanzwhile/MiniUserRestApi/README.md

 To run the project:

 -In Startup.cs at the ConfigureServices() func, change the connection string for your server, and to the desired database.(Choose a Database name that not exists yet.)

 -Build the project.

--Navigate in command prompt to the folder where the project is (eg: C:\SomeFolder\SomeOtherFolder\MiniUserRestApi) then run: dotnet ef database update this should create the db from the migration files.
+-Navigate in command prompt to the folder where the project is (eg: C:\SomeFolder\SomeOtherFolder\MiniUserRestApi) then run:

+ dotnet ef database update

+ (this should create the db from the migration files)

 -The Project should run after these.